Dr. Kathryn Jasper

 Biography

-Dr. Jasper supervises the Latin minor in the Department of Languages, Literatures, and Cultures.
+Kathryn Jasper earned her doctorate in history and a concurrent PhD in medieval studies from the University of California, Berkeley.
+She has taught ancient and medieval history, Latin, and Latin paleography at ISU since 2012.
+Dr. Jasper chairs the Latin section in the Department of Languages, Literatures, and Cultures.
 If you are interested in the Classical Studies Minor, please visit:

 https://lan.illinoisstate.edu/latin/